builtByJava/builtByJava/README.md

      - Oracle Certified Professional, Java SE 17

    - Personal Projects:
-     -   An e-commerce application(this will be  a fullstack application - Angular(FE) Java Spring/SpringBoot(BE) DB(TBD)
+     -   An e-commerce application(this will be  a full-stack application - Angular(FE) Java Spring/SpringBoot(BE) DB(TBD)
      -   A flight reservation/bookings application
      -   A city tours application
-     -   A food ordering application ( this will be a simple application written in Core Java, Swing, and use MySQL for DB)
+     -   A food ordering application ( this will be a simple full-stack application written in ReactJS, Core Java, and use MongoDB for DB)
      -   A pharmacy application (this will be a simple application written in Core Java and will use Swing for GUI)

 - 🌱 I’m currently learning ...